-With everyone assembled go through the agenda items starting off with an introduction to best practice.
-When you get to the stage in the agenda for the Post-it re-engineering you ask a representative of each team to place the "Post-its" in time order under column headings week -2, week -1, week +1, week +2, and so forth using a white board.
-When all the post-its are on the board it will look like Exhibit 6.
+With everyone assembled, go through the agenda items, starting with an introduction to best practices.
+When you get to the stage in the agenda for the 'Post-It' re-engineering, you ask a representative of each team to place the 'Post-Its' in time order under column headings week -2, week -1, week +2, and so forth using a whiteboard.
+When all the post-its are on the board, it will look like Exhibit 4.

-Then remove all desks, near the whiteboard, and ask all the staff present to come to the whiteboard, standing in semi circles, hopefully with the "height challenged" staff at the front.
-The standing-up is critical as it brings everybody in sight of the stickers and, more importantly, as the meeting progresses ensures swifter and swifter agreement as nobody will enjoy standing for over two hours.
+Then remove all desks near the whiteboard, and ask all the staff present to come to the whiteboard, standing in semi-circles, hopefully with the 'height challenged' staff at the front.
+The standing-up is critical as it brings everybody in sight of the stickers and, more importantly, as the meeting progresses, ensures swifter and swifter agreement as nobody will enjoy standing for over two hours.